RohitKushvaha01/Rohitkushvaha01/README.md

 ![Github Pages](https://img.shields.io/badge/github%20pages-121013?style=for-the-badge&logo=github&logoColor=white)

+## Projects

+### Xed-Editor (Karbon)
+I am the developer and owner of **Xed-Editor**, also known as **Karbon**.
+It is a text editor for Android, similar to Notepad on Windows, but with many advanced features designed for power users.

+### ReTerminal
+I am also the developer of **ReTerminal**, a terminal emulator for Android.
+Since Android is based on Linux, ReTerminal allows users to interact with the Linux kernel seamlessly.
+It provides a fully functional terminal emulator, ensuring that programs like Vim and Emacs render properly.

 ## Let's Connect
 I'm always open to exciting opportunities for work or freelance collaborations.
 Feel free to reach out—I’d love to hear from you!
 Email : kushvahar173@gmail.com